BrianCrafty/TheNetspaces/README.md

 -":wshd" - compile the actual shader  for the Shader Thinkpad.
 -":owshd" - open and compile the shader at once for the Shader Thinkpad.
 -":initFastCruncher" loads the initFastCruncher function with the fastCruncher engine great for the external scripts.
--":extensions++" opens the file dialog to load the file with extensions - that can be also done from the extensions menu.
+-":extensions++" opens the file dialog to load the file with the texteditor program extensions (naturally different that The Netspaces extensions like computer, piano etc. from the injection files) - that can be also done from the extensions menu.
 If the extension code is correct (more details in the texteditor extensions or TextEditor extensions section and example extensions in the extensions directory.
 Convention - TextEditor like names stand for the class, texteditor like names stand for the object, i.e. particular realization of the abstract class in the memory.), that the extension function name is added to the menu.
 Nevertheless you may wish to use many help functions to modularise the computations and it is well to remember the main entering function name then to run it from the commandline.
 There is no ":extensions--" - restarting the webpage starts the session without the extensions in the memory.
 ":=>" and the extension function function name will launch the extension from the commandline.
 It is good idea to use the initFastCruncher function there instead of doing that from commandline.
 There is no way to run the freeFastCruncher command that rolls back the settings from the initFastCruncher functions with the freeFastCruncher function.
 Naturally you can always quickly launch that function from the extension file or the console.
 Anyway, such "1modeCommand" will be added in the future versions.